LWgreys/iOptron_Mount_Control/README.md

 11-13-2024 Added Sidereal Time to Main_Control form

+11-16-2024 Fixed so the mount models listed in "iOptron Mount RS-232 Command Language" version 3.10 are only used.

 Future addins:

 4. Make the program ASCOM compatible. - This feature may take awhile because I have to write an ASCOM driver for it.